 Answers the question: What fraction of the observed "no" events were incorrectly forecast as "yes"?

-Range: 0 to 1.
-Perfect score: 0
+• Success ratio

-- Success ratio Answers the question: What fraction of the forecast "yes" events were correctly observed?
-Range: 0 to 1.
-Perfect score: 1 - Relative value curve (versus skill) for deterministic forecast Answers the question: For a cost/loss ratio C/L for taking action based on a forecast, what is the relative improvement in economic value between climatalogical and perfect information?
+Answers the question: What fraction of the forecast "yes" events were correctly observed?

+• Relative value curve (versus skill) for deterministic forecast

+Answers the question: For a cost/loss ratio C/L for taking action based on a forecast, what is the relative improvement in economic value between climatological and perfect information?
 Range: -1 to 1.
 Perfect score: 1.